-That conflict is severe, and it is unacceptable.
-It can be resolved only by implementing reforms in fund structure that create a governance model that puts the shareholders in the driver's seat, where all those years ago the Investment Company Act of 1940 insisted that they belong.
+These conflicts are severe, and unacceptable.
+They can be resolved only by implementing reforms in fund structure that create a governance model that puts the shareholders in the driver's seat, where all those years ago the Investment Company Act of 1940 insisted that they belong.
 Such structural reform must be our highest priority, and the sooner we get about the task, the better.